tanvirUpol/pokeDex/README.md

-# React Project - PokeDex
+# React Project - PokeFind

-Welcome to PokeDex!
+Welcome to PokeFind!
 This is a React project that leverages Vite, Tailwind CSS, PokeAPI, and Axios to create a comprehensive Pokemon encyclopedia.
 With this application, you can explore various Pokemon, their details, and even search for specific Pokemon based on their names.

 ## Build Status
 [![Netlify Status](https://api.netlify.com/api/v1/badges/f86d9af5-a43b-42f0-9d63-4f84b23c2100/deploy-status)](https://app.netlify.com/sites/pokefindapp/deploys)